-If the controller was ordered with Galil Amplifiers or Drivers, then power to the controller will be supplied through those power connectors.
+If the controller was ordered with Galil Amplifiers or Drivers, then power to the controller will be supplied through the amp power connector.
 Otherwise the power will come through the connector on the side of the controller.
 See DMC-40x0 Power Connections.